Studio Tour: Former events

 The tour guide tries to take the tram around a bridge rather than going over it, but suddenly the tram driver takes the tram towards the bridge.
 Just as the tram reaches the midpoint of the bridge, it creaks and massive timbers fall away, causing the bridge to "drop" the tram a short distance.
 The tram drives on and guests can see the bridge rebuild itself for the next tram.

 The bridge was used less-frequently starting in 2005, and by March 2006 was no longer part of the regular tram tour due to mechanical problems.
 However, the bridge has since undergone renovations, and was added back to the tour schedules in August 2008.
-The Collapsing Bridge was repaired and returned as part of the Studio Tour in August 2008, after the June fire had closed much of the normal tram route.
-The Collapsing Bridge was replaced by King Kong: 360 3-D which is located in front of the bridge on July 1, 2010.
-The bridge itself is still there, but it's no longer operational.
+The Collapsing Bridge was repaired and returned with a new storyline as part of the Studio Tour in August 2008, after the June fire had closed much of the normal tram route.
+A portion of the bridge's exit route was replaced by the entrance of King Kong: 360 3-D which is located next to the bridge on July 1, 2010.
+Since the old exit path was eliminated and a new exit path was built for the tram after exiting the bridge is that it would go behind the new attraction's exit, the two attractions share the same road and route which would have caused traffic bottlenecks to the tours.
+As a result, the bridge would have to be permanently retired to maintain a continuous flow to the tours, while King Kong: 360 3-D replaced the bridge's original route.
+Today the bridge itself is still there, but it is no longer operational and cannot be removed due to maintenance costs, and is now a decoration.
 The current route is blocked by a crushed tram, used as set dressing for the new attraction.
-Later, the bridge entrance is blocked by a stationary train from the Runaway Train event.
+Later in late 2021, the crushed tram is removed and the bridge entrance is blocked by a stationary train from the Runaway Train event.